 Located halfway between Ballycastle and Belmullet on the Wild Atlantic Way’ s Ceide Coast, Belderrig is one of those beautiful Irish villages off the beaten tracks that once you visit, you’ll never forget.
 With its sprawling coastal landscape and stunning cliff faces, it’s the perfect place to walk for miles and lose yourself in some of the most beautiful Irish scenery you’ll ever discover.

-People have been living in the village since the Mesolithic Age (Hunter-Gatherers era) for 6000 years, making it even older than the nearby Céide Fields.
+Its incredible history speaks for itself – people have been living in the village since the Mesolithic Age (Hunter-Gatherers era) for 6000 years, making it even older than the nearby Céide Fields.
 The earliest people lived alongside the shore.
 It was Dr. Séamus Caulfield, famed local historian who suggested they were ‘fisher gatherers’.
 Recent archaeological studies have revealed the remains of fish bones near the harbour.
 Fishing and farming still remain important economic industries in the community.

 Belderrig even has evidence of a Neolithic farm dwelling (located near the Community Centre).
 Tours of the area are offered by the Belderrig Valley Experience – ran by Dr. Caulfield and his son, Declan.